Thomas Cromwell: Descendants

 Thomas Cromwell had an illegitimate daughter called Jane.

 Puritan leader Oliver Cromwell was the great-grandson of Sir Richard Cromwell, Thomas Cromwell's nephew.

 Hans Holbein portraits

 Thomas Cromwell was a patron of Hans Holbein the Younger, as were Thomas More and Anne Boleyn.
-In the New York Frick Collection, two portraits by Holbein hang facing each other on the same wall of the Study, one depicting Thomas Cromwell, the other a "fearless" Thomas More, Cromwell's executed political and religious opponent.
+In the New York Frick Collection, two portraits by Holbein hang facing each other on the same wall of the Study, one depicting Thomas Cromwell, the other Thomas More, Cromwell's executed political and religious opponent.
+In 2023, the Book of Hours depicted in the Frick Collection portrait of Cromwell was put on display at Hever Castle, Kent.